 One more thing to keep in mind: Don’t panic if you miss a day.
 Life is busy.
 Unexpected events happen all the time.
 You have to push through them and remain consistent if you’re going to reach fluency in a new language.
 It’s not the end of the world if you miss a day here and there, just try to be as consistent as you can be.

-Many of the most successful people in the world rely on routines.
+Many of the most successful people in the world rely on routine.
 They keep us sane, organized, and successful.
-And if you want to learn a language, it helps to have a routine.
+And it helps to have a schedule if you’re learning a language.
 It’ll keep your lessons structured and predictable.

 If it feels like you’re constantly busy, constantly working on something, just barely reaching deadlines constantly, then you may need to reevaluate your work habits.
 Routines, schedules, and micro lessons can only get you so far.
 Unproductive work habits could actually be the main problem, cutting your progress down drastically.